GIL794/Math-Problems-Code-Solutions/GCD and LCM Calculator/README.md

 - ✅ Handle multiple numbers (3 or more)
 - ✅ Check if numbers are coprime (relatively prime)
 - ✅ Find all common divisors of two numbers
-- ✅ Step-by-step visualization of the Euclidean algorithm
+- ✅ Step-by-step visualisation of the Euclidean algorithm
 - ✅ Demonstrate mathematical properties and relationships

 ## Usage